 Fabric and Other Supplies

 NOTE: As mentioned above, we used FOUR beautiful Jacquard ribbons by Laura Foster from Renaissance Ribbons.
 The amount of ribbon you need depends on how many bags you are making and their exact size.
 Each of our bags used 13″ of ribbon.
-Supplies listed below are for ONE 4½” wide x 5¾” high bag.
+Supplies listed below are for ONE 4½” wide x 5¾” high bag; multiply as needed for your final bag count.

 - ¼ yard or 1 fat quarter of standard cotton or linen fabric